doc4d/docs/docs/ViewPro/method-list.md

 ```4d
-//OffscreenArea class declaration
+//cs.OffscreenArea class declaration
-class constructor($pdfPath Text)
+Class constructor($pdfPath : Text)
 	This.pdfPath:=$pdfPath
 	This.autoQuit:=False
 	This.isWaiting:=False

-Function onEvent
+Function onEvent()
-Case of;
+	Case of
     	:(FORM Event.code=On VP Ready)
 	// Document import
 			VP IMPORT DOCUMENT(This.area;$largeDocument4VP)
-       This.isWaiting:=True;
+       		This.isWaiting:=True

 	// Start a timer to verify if all calculations are finished.
 	// If during this period the "On VP Range Changed" is thrown, the timer will be restarted
 	// The time must be defined according to the computer configuration.
 			SET TIMER(60)

 		:(FORM Event.code=On VP Range Changed)
 	// End of calculation detected.
 Restarts the timer
        		If(This.isWaiting)
          		SET TIMER(60)
        		End if

 		:(FORM Event.code=On Timer)
 	// To be sure to not restart the timer if you call others 4D View command after this point
        		This.isWaiting:=False

 	// Stop the timer
 			SET TIMER(0)

 	// Start the PDF export
       		VP EXPORT DOCUMENT(This.area;This.pdfPath;New object("formula";Formula(ACCEPT)))

     	:(FORM Event.code=On URL Loading Error)
+       		CANCEL
-       CANCEL End case
+	End case
 ```

 The *OffscreenArea* callback method:

 ```4d
-$o:=cs.OffscreenArea.new();
+$o:=cs.OffscreenArea.new()

 $result:=VP Run offscreen area($o)
 ```